groovy9/Node-Express-SQLite-Raw-SQL-Gateway-Example/README.md

 7. Enforce per-user per-table read/write permissions by parsing the supplied SQL
 8. By default, limits the number of rows returned by selects to keep performance snappy
 9. Relies on a small number of well-tested NPM packages

-### Use case

-This is not suitable for a public API with random/unknown users.
-It's intended for internal tools and small teams where building a full REST API is overkill.

 ### Setup